AndreasChristensen89/salary_struggle/README.md

 - Mention leaderboard add has a flaw in that user can leave page and miss out on possibility of adding score.
 Users may not know the correct URL for accessing the post link - DONE
 - Explain login for which views - DONE
 - USER STORIES - DONE
+- Add all products and items to deployed site - DONE
+- Test email works for purchases on deployed site - DONE

 - images alt's added via template tags from the backend